diefenbach/pyramid_epfl/docs/professional/components.rst

 however proved to be a major performance pitfall.
 Since using this process was no longer possible the recently implemented discovery mechanism was utilized to make the server side state work with very good performance.

-In a nutshell, the original attribute value is preserved in a specially prefixed attribute.
-The original attribute value is then replaced by a property with a getter and setter using :meth:`~solute.epfl.core.epflcomponentbase.ComponentBase.get_state_attr` and :meth:`~solute.epfl.core.epflcomponentbase.ComponentBase.set_state_attr`.
+In a nutshell, the original attribute value is preserved in a python descriptor instance (:class:`~solute.epfl.core.epflcomponentbase.CompoStateAttribute`).
+The original attribute value is then replaced by this instance which accesses the transaction using :meth:`~solute.epfl.core.epflcomponentbase.ComponentBase.get_state_attr` and :meth:`~solute.epfl.core.epflcomponentbase.ComponentBase.set_state_attr`.